NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-where $H_{AB}[X(L)]$ is only unity for a transition path $X$, i.e., if the first configuration of the trajectory lies in basin $A$ and the last in basin $B$, while no other configurations are in $A$ or $B$, and zero otherwise \cite{Haeupl2026}. $Z_{AB}$ is the normalization factor.
-Trajectories in this restricted path ensemble are sampled using a Monte Carlo (MC) random walk in path space \cite{Buijsman2020}.
-Given an existing path $X^{(o)}$, a new path $X^{(n)}$ is proposed and accepted according to the Metropolis-Hastings criterion.
+where $H_{\text{AB}}[X(L)]$ is unity if and only if i) the first configuration of the trajectory $X(L)$ lies in basin A; ii) the last lies in basin B; iii) no other configurations are in either of the basins.\cite{Haeupl2026} $Z_{\text{AB}}$ is the normalization factor.
+The path probability defined in Eq.~(\ref{eq:path_probability}) corresponds to an equilibrium ensemble in path space.
+Since the underlying MASH dynamics obeys detailed balance and samples the Boltzmann distribution (Eq.~(\ref{eq:pdf_main})), a sufficiently long brute-force trajectory generates an ensemble of trajectory segments distributed according to $P[X(L)]$.
+Within this ensemble, transition paths are those trajectories that satisfy the constraint $H_{\text{AB}}[X(L)] = 1$, \textit{i.e.}, paths connecting basin A to basin B. Although such transition paths necessarily traverse high-energy and low-probability regions of configuration space and therefore exhibit non-equilibrium behavior at the level of individual trajectories, their statistical weight is defined with respect to the underlying equilibrium path ensemble.
+Equilibrium in this context thus refers to the probability distribution over paths, rather than to individual configurations along a trajectory.
+Trajectories in this restricted path ensemble are sampled using a Monte Carlo (MC) random walk in path space.\cite{Buijsman2020} Given an existing path $X^{(o)}$, a new path $X^{(n)}$ is proposed and accepted according to the Metropolis-Hastings criterion.
 If (i) the dynamical propagator satisfies microscopic reversibility and (ii) the path-generation procedure obeys detailed balance, the acceptance probability is